weneedtotalknewspaper/weneedtotalknewspaper.github.io/README.md

 ```

 ## Adding an edition

 To add an edition, add a markdown file titled "<month><year>.md" to the `_editions` directory.
 In the frontmatter, specify the cover photo file name, the pdf file name, and the date.
 See `oct2020.md` as an example.
 Upload the cover photo in `assets/images` and the pdf file in `assets/editions`

+## Adding Authors

+To add an author, create a new page for that author in the _authors folder.
+Title your page "author-<firstname>.md."
+The front matter for a new author should include:

+* layout: author
+* name
+* avatar (full path to the author headshot)
+* bio
+* location
+* position
+* leadership: true (for editor-in-chief and managing director)

+For an example, please see `_authors/author-aneri.md`.

+## Updating Open Positions

+To remove an open position listed in the `Apply` page, simple remove that position from `_config.yml`.
+To add a position, add a field in the `positions` collection in `_config.yml`.
+Make sure you specify a name, description, and link for your newly created position.

+## Featured Posts

+To mark a post as featured, add `tags: [featured]` to its frontmatter.
+The 5 most recent posts tagged featured will be included in the featured sidebar.

 ## FAQ